-As a busy parent, the most used tool in my natural cleaning arsenal is, without a doubt, my homemade heavy-duty cleaner powered by essential oils.
+As a busy Mom, the most used tool in my natural cleaning arsenal is, without a doubt, my homemade heavy-duty cleaner powered by essential oils.
 Life gets messy with kids and pets!
 Most heavy-duty cleaners are harmful to your body.

 Many people believe that you need toxic chemicals to get your home truly clean.
 This idea is so far from the truth!
 You can create a heavy-duty cleaner that does the job just as well as its harmful counterpart.